Year of entry2017

 - We offer a range of student support services.

-You take a range of compulsory modules, choose 1 option in Year 2 and complete a final-year project in Year 4.
+You take a range of compulsory modules, choose one option in Year 2 and complete a final-year project in Year 4.

 - Making Financial Decisions